ngaut/stackvm/spec.md

     "seq_no": 2,
     "type": "condition",
     "parameters": {
       "prompt": "Was a specific latest stable version of TiDB found?
-Answer 'true' or 'false'.", "context": "Latest TiDB version: {{latest_tidb_version}}",
+Respond with a JSON object in the following format:\n{\n  \"result\": boolean,\n  \"explanation\": string\n}\nWhere 'result' is true if a specific version was found, false otherwise, and 'explanation' provides a brief reason for the result.", "context": "Latest TiDB version: {{latest_tidb_version}}",
       "true_branch": [
         {